codesandbox/codesandbox-client/README.md

 - Some reusability between components
 - Some more things

 This means it's sometimes a bit hard to navigate through the code, but no worries!
-I'm here to help, just open an issue and I'll help you out + adjust the documentation.
+I'm here to help, just open an issue and I'll help you out and create some documentation.

+Don't hesitate to help make this application beautiful!

 ## Organization